 Some people liked the Spotify Playlists I shared last time, so I thought I’d share a few more.
-I wouldn’t claim that these four are the best but they are definitely my favorites when it comes working or studying and you need music to assist your focus:
+I wouldn’t claim that these four are the best but they are definitely my favorites when it comes working or studying:

 - Electronic music, mostly medium to fast tempo, 1,039 songs.

 - Electronic music, mostly slow to medium tempo, 1,661 songs.